Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Started off the night with an easy problem.
 It was just subtracting from the string until the characters were not in there.
 Was pretty easy to do.

-Working on monotomic stacks as they always trip me up
+Working on monotomic stacks as they always trip me up.
+Did another and kinda got it.